 Since August 7, 2018 she became the first woman to hold the position of Vice President in the history of Colombia.
 Ms. Ramírez studied Law at Javeriana University, specializing in commercial and financial law.
 She also holds a master’s degree in High Business Management from La Sabana University and was an International Relations Fellow at Harvard University.
 She was a law professor at Los Andes and Javeriana Universities.

-Hiroshi Watanabe, Former Governor and Chief Executive Officer, Japan Bank for International Cooperation (JBIC); President, Institute for International Monetary Affairs
+Former Governor and Chief Executive Officer, Japan Bank for International Cooperation (JBIC); President, Institute for International Monetary Affairs

 Hiroshi Watanabe served as CEO and Governor of the Japan Bank for International Cooperation (JBIC).
 Previously, Mr. Watanabe served as Special Advisor to the President at the Japan Center for International Finance, having stepped down as Japan‘s Vice Minister of Finance for International Affairs in July 2007.
 In his previous role as Vice Minister, Mr. Watanabe was responsible for overseeing international affairs at the Ministry of Finance, with oversight for foreign exchange stabilization, foreign development assistance and Japan‘s involvement in the international monetary system.
 In this role, he acted as Japan’s representative at international conferences all over the world such as the G7, World Bank, IMF, ASEAN+3, ASEM and APEC, where he was tasked with raising awareness of the recent Japanese economic recovery and structural reform.
 Since beginning his professional career with the Ministry of Finance in 1972, he has specialized mainly in taxation and international affairs.
 After serving as chief economist within the Japan Center for International Finance, he went on to support Minister of Finance, Kiichi Miyazawa as personal secretary between 1998-2001.
 During his time in the International Bureau, he played an instrumental role in the enhancement of Asian monetary co-operation and bilateral assistance as Deputy Director-General and Director-General.
 He became Vice Minister of Finance for International Affairs in 2004.
-He also serves as Senior Visiting Fellow at Harvard University in February 2008 and as Professor at Graduate School of commerce and Management, Hitotsubashi University in April 2008.
+He also served as Senior Visiting Fellow at Harvard University in February 2008 and as Professor at Graduate School of Commerce and Management, Hitotsubashi University in April 2008.
 Mr. Watanabe holds an LLB from the University of Tokyo, and an MA in Economics from Brown University.